dmx-systems/dmx-documentation/docs/devel.rst

                 java/
                     org/
                         mydomain/
-                            deepamehta4/
+                            dmx/
                                 mycoolplugin/
                                     MyCoolPlugin.java

-Here the plugin package is ``org.mydomain.deepamehta4.mycoolplugin`` and the plugin main class is ``MyCoolPlugin``.
+Here the plugin package is ``org.mydomain.dmx.mycoolplugin`` and the plugin main class is ``MyCoolPlugin``.

 A plugin main file is a Java class that is derived from ``systems.dmx.core.osgi.PluginActivator``.
 The smallest possible plugin main file looks like this:

 .. code-block:: java

-    package org.mydomain.deepamehta4.mycoolplugin;
+    package org.mydomain.dmx.mycoolplugin;

     import systems.dmx.core.osgi.PluginActivator;